 Anahuac National Wildlife Refuge consists of 37,000 acres of public land that was set aside to conserve native plants and animals along the Texas Gulf Coast.
 This land is part of the National Wildlife Refuge System, which is managed by the USFWS or United States Fish and Wildlife Service.
 The wildlife sanctuary is located an hour from downtown Houston, in Chambers County, TX.

 As its name suggests, the refuge lies just south of the city of Anahuac.
-Anahuac is often referred to as the Alligator Capital of Texas because there are more American alligators than people.
-In fact, alligators outnumber people 3 to 1 within the city.
+Anahuac is often referred to as the Alligator Capital of Texas because there are more alligators than people.
+In fact, alligators outnumber people 3 to 1 in the city.
 As a result, dozens of alligators reside at the refuge, making it one of the best places to see alligators in Texas.

 In addition to alligators, sightings of bobcats, coyotes, and wild boar are common.
 Although sightings are less frequent, the American mink and North American river otter also occupy the area.
-Several wildlife species live at the park, however, Anahuac National Wildlife Refuge is famous for its abundance of birds.
+Several wildlife species live at the park, however, Anahuac NWR is famous for its abundance of birds.
 Countless species of migratory and native Texas birds stay at the refuge throughout the year, including the roseate spoonbill.

 Birding at Anahuac National Wildlife Refuge

 Anahuac National Wildlife Refuge is for the birds….and the bird enthusiasts.
 Many people flock here to observe the plethora of birds that call the refuge home.
 Birdwatchers spot hundreds of bird species at the sanctuary every year.
 Common sightings include common gallinules, double-crested cormorants, great blue heron, and snowy egrets.